Bronson Arroyo: 2005

 Arroyo's most productive season came in 2005, when he posted career highs up to that time in wins (14), starts (32), innings (205.1) and pitching appearances (35).
 He also excelled at holding runners, as he only gave up five stolen bases.
 Before the 2006 season, Arroyo signed a three-year, $11.25 million contract with the Red Sox.
 Arroyo said the deal was a "hometown discount" and agreed to the terms against the advice of his agent.

 Cincinnati Reds

 2006

 During spring training before the 2006 season, the Red Sox traded Arroyo to the Cincinnati Reds for outfielder Wily Mo Peña.
 2006 was a high point in Arroyo's career.
-Highlights of the season included a league-leading 240 2/3 innings pitched, his first selection to an All-Star game, as well as his first career shutout in the major leagues.
+Highlights of the season included a league-leading 240 2/3 innings pitched, a selection to the All-Star game, as well as his first career shutout in the major leagues.
 He finished 2006 with a 14–11 record and an ERA of 3.29.